 Recipe substitutions or variations

-Use pre-cooked ham: if you don’t want to bother with cooking the ham or making the bone broth, you can also just buy precooked boneless ham and use that.
+Use pre-cooked ham: If you don’t want to bother with cooking the ham bone or making the bone broth, you can also just buy precooked boneless ham and use that.
 This will significantly reduce the amount of time it takes to make this recipe.
+Another great option is smoked ham hock, or ham shank.

-Swap out the bone broth: if you don’t want to spend the time making 24 hour bone broth, you can swap it out for any other type of broth, homemade or store-bought.
+Swap out the bone broth: If you don’t want to spend the time making 24 hour bone broth, you can swap it out for any other type of broth, homemade or store-bought.
+As an alternative, chicken stock has great flavor.

 Recipe pairing ideas